 The first three of the five years that I have been in Thailand, I was helping with the design and construction of the new Lopburi Learning Centre.
 This is where new workers spend their first year of ministry, learning the Thai language and culture.
 It was a privilege to be involved in this exciting project and one of the highlights was seeing the building completed and occupied.

 After my responsibilities with the building project had finished, I moved a couple of hours further north in Central Thailand to work with a church planting team.
 Although the building project had many roller coaster excitements and challenges, ‘church’ planting (which has nothing to do with buildings, but everything to do with people) is a slow journey which requires perseverance.

 Highlight of your term?

-What are you most looking forward to about being back in the UK?
+What is the most unusual thing you have seen in Thailand and what are you looking forward to about being back in the UK?

-What can we pray for your future and for Cambodia?
+What can we pray for your future and for Thailand?